 The ground floor of the building is prime rental space for tourist-related businesses, but what about upstairs?
 Until 1992, at least, the upper floor was occupied by an insurance company, the Assicurazioni Generale.

-Makes you look at the Renaissance from a new perspective: Ruskin acknowledged that his ideas had grim implications for his own time, as they do for later ones.
+Makes you look at the Renaissance from a new perspective: Ruskin acknowledged that his ideas had grim implications for his own time, as they do for ours.